 - Real-time Positive Response to the excavator via fax or e-mail

-- All events associated with the ticket captured in chronological order
+- All events associated with the ticket are captured in chronological order

 - Clients are granted full access to the system